chicagozer/mauirx7ecu/DIAGNOSTICS.md

 ## Test Bench ECU

-On the test bench here are the codes thrown.
+On the test bench ECU here are the codes thrown.

 - 02 crank position sensor NE (NOT THROWN) 4E 4H
 - 03 Crank position sensor G (NOT THROWN) 4G 4H